jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (e) motor vehicles (within the meaning of section 6(1) of the Motor Vehicle Sales Act 2003):
   (f) ships (within the meaning of section 2(1) of the Maritime Transport Act 1994).

-### Subpart 6 — Cross-border transportation of cash
+### Subpart 6 — Cross-border transportation of cash or stored value instrument

+### 67B Meaning of stored value instrument
+In this subpart, stored value instrument—
+  (a) means a portable device (for example, a voucher or a casino chip) that represents or contains monetary value that is not physical currency but that can be redeemed for cash; and
+  (b) includes gold, silver, precious metals, and precious stones; but (c) does not include a debit card or a credit card.

-### 68 Reports about movement of cash into or out of New Zealand
+### 68 Reports about movement of cash or stored value instruments into or out of New Zealand
-(1) A person must not move cash into or out of New Zealand if— (a) the total amount of the cash is equal to or above than the applicable threshold value; and (b) the person has not given a report in respect of the movement of that cash in accordance with this subpart; and (c) the movement of that cash is not exempted under this Act or regulations (if any).
+(1) A person must not move cash or stored value instruments into or out of New Zealand if— (a) the total amount of the cash or the stored value instruments is equal to or above than the applicable threshold value; and
+  (b) the person has not given a report in respect of the movement of that cash or those stored value instruments in accordance with this subpart; and
+  (c) the movement of that cash or those stored value instruments is not exempted under this Act or regulations (if any).
-(2) For the purposes of this Act, a person moves cash into New Zealand if the person brings or sends the cash into New Zealand.
+(2) For the purposes of this Act, a person moves cash or stored value instruments into New Zealand if the person brings or sends the cash or stored value instruments into New Zealand.
-(3) For the purposes of this Act, a person moves cash out of New Zealand if the person takes or sends the cash out of New Zealand.
+(3) For the purposes of this Act, a person moves cash or stored value instruments out of New Zealand if the person takes or sends the cash or stored value instruments out of New Zealand.
+(4) For the purposes of this Act, a person is to be treated as having moved cash or stored value instruments out of New Zealand if the person—
+  (a) intends to leave New Zealand on an aircraft or a ship; and (b) for the purpose of leaving New Zealand, goes towards an aircraft or a ship through a Customs-controlled area; and (c) either—
+    (i) takes cash or stored value instruments into the Customs-controlled area; or (ii) has cash or stored value instruments in their baggage; and (d) has not given a report in respect of the movement of that cash or those stored value instruments in accordance with this subpart.
+(5) In this section, Customs-controlled area has the same meaning as in section 5(1) of the Customs and Excise Act 2018.

-### 69 Reports about receipt of cash from outside New Zealand
+### 69 Reports about receipt of cash or stored value instruments from outside New Zealand
-A person must not receive cash moved to the person from outside New Zealand if— (a) the total amount of the cash is equal to or above the applicable threshold value; and (b) the person has not given a report in respect of the movement of that cash in accordance with this subpart; and (c) the movement of that cash is not exempted under this Act or regulations (if any).
+(1) A person must not receive cash or stored value instruments moved to the person from outside New Zealand if— (a) the total amount of the cash or the stored value instruments is equal to or above the applicable threshold value; and (b) the person has not given a report in respect of the movement of that cash or those stored value instruments in accordance with this subpart; and
+  (c) the movement of that cash or those stored value instruments is not exempted under this Act or regulations (if any).
+(2) To avoid doubt, subsection (1) does not apply in respect of cash or stored value instruments that were moved into New Zealand by a person who was liable to complete a report in respect of the movement of that cash or those stored value instruments in accordance with this subpart.

 ### 70 Reporting requirements
 A report under this subpart must—
   (a) be in writing in the appropriate prescribed form; and (b) contain the prescribed information; and
-  (c) be completed in accordance with regulations (if any); and (d) be provided to a Customs officer or any other prescribed person,—
+  (c) be completed in accordance with regulations (if any); and (d) be provided to a Customs officer or any other prescribed person,—Accompanied cashUnaccompanied cash
-    (i) in the case of accompanied cash, at the time prescribed for the purposes of this subparagraph; and (ii) in the case of unaccompanied cash, at the time prescribed for the purposes of this subparagraph.
+    (i) in the case of accompanied cash or stored value instruments that the person brings into New Zealand, at the same time as the person presents themselves under section 103(1)﻿(a) or (b) (obligations on persons arriving in New Zealand) of the Immigration Act 2009; or
+    (ii) in the case of accompanied cash or stored value instruments that the person takes out of New Zealand, at the same time as the person presents themselves under section 119(1)﻿(a) (obligations of persons leaving New Zealand) of the Immigration Act 2009; or
+    (iii) in the case of unaccompanied cash or stored value instruments that the person sends from outside New Zealand, at least 72 hours before the cash or stored value instruments are received in New Zealand; or
+    (iv) in the case of unaccompanied cash or stored value instruments that the person sends out of New Zealand, at least 72 hours before the cash or stored value instruments leave New Zealand; or
+    (v) in the case of unaccompanied cash or stored value instruments that are sent to the person from outside New Zealand, at least 72 hours before the person receives the cash or stored value instruments in New Zealand.

 ### 71 Information to be forwarded to Commissioner
 (1) If a report is made to a Customs officer under this subpart, that officer must, as soon as practicable, forward the report to the Commissioner.
-(2) If, in the course of conducting a search under this Act, a Customs officer discovers any cash in respect of which a report is required to be made under this subpart but has not been made, that officer must, as soon as practicable, report the details of the search, and of the cash, to the Commissioner.
+(2) If, in the course of conducting a search under this Act, a Customs officer discovers any cash or stored value instruments in respect of which a report is required to be made under this subpart but has not been made, that officer must, as soon as practicable, report the details of the search, and of the cash or stored value instruments, to the Commissioner.
 (3) Every report made under subsection (2) must be in the form that the Commissioner may determine after consultation with the chief executive of the New Zealand Customs Service.
 (4) The chief executive of the New Zealand Customs Service must— (a) cause a record to be made and kept of—